ShinySyntax/LogisticM/readme.md

 `LogisticSharedStorage`.
 And this is also why `LogisticSharedStorage` derives from all the storage logic contract.

-### How to use the smart contract?

-To use the smart contract, you need to create a web3 Contract with the ABI of `LogisticInterface` and the address of `LogisticProxy`.

-The address of the proxy is accessible in the log event `ProxyCreated` of the registry that created the proxy.

 #### How does the proxy work?

 When sending a transaction to the proxy contract, the implementation of the